HeroBrian389/instagram-bot/README.md

 # instagram-bot

-Instagram bot is a bot that automates interactions with Instagram using selenium and python.
+Instagram bot is a bot that automates interactions with Instagram with selenium and python.